sdmalek44/little-shop-redux/README.md

 At the end of this iteration, you should be able to view an index of all items, view a page for a single item, create an item, edit an item, and delete an item from both the index and the show pages.

-- When creating an item, there should be a dropdown of all merchants and a dropdown of all categories to select from.
+- When creating an item, there should be a dropdown of all merchants to select from.
 - You will want to utilize a default image for seeds.
 - An image should be a string referencing a url to a photo.